Rules for the New Moon

 Nonetheless, this regulation by the moon is restricted to nighttime (i.e., between sunset and sunrise).23 Accordingly, the rebuilt moon is, in fact, the rebuilt מאר (maor; luminary) as referenced from the eretz in Jerusalem and the Promised Land.24

-A conjunction of the moon occurs when the moon and the sun have the same celestial longitude, i.e., at the point when the moon is in a direct line between the earth and the sun.
+A conjunction of the moon occurs when the moon and the sun have the same ecliptic longitude, i.e., at the point when the moon is in a direct line between the earth and the sun.
 A transitional phase occurs when the moon gives the appearance, as seen from the earth, of closely approaching, meeting with, and then leaving the position of the sun.

-Meanwhile, there is no statement whatsoever in all of Scriptures that the moon’s luminary had to actually be viewed by a man before it could be officially designated as the beginning of a month.
+Meanwhile, there is no statement in all of Scriptures that the moon’s luminary had to actually be viewed by a man before it could be officially designated as the beginning of a month.
 This detail is implicit in the statement that Yahweh “made the moon for the moadim25 and by the fact that it was already designated as regulating the night before Adam was created.26

 Rebuilding After Conjunction